cydeb33/JobBlockly/docs/VisualBlockly.rst

 First, download the file `task_artist <https://github.com/CelineDknp/JobBlockly/tree/master/BaseExercices>`_, unzip it to create a task and make any changes you want to the titles, instructions, etc...

 Here is what our example looks like in INGInious.
-The circle with the arrow is the drawing utencil, is is referrenced further down as "the turtle" it moves (and draw) in the direction of the arrow.
+The circle with the arrow is the drawing stencil, it is referred further down as "the turtle".
+"The turtle" moves (and draw) in the direction of the arrow.

 .. image:: VisualBase/turtleBase.png
     :align: center